 2. Anti-inflammatory Proteins

-No matter what type of hormonal imbalance you’re struggling with, inflammation is one of the underlying causes.
+No matter what type of hormonal imbalance you’re struggling with, chronic inflammation can be an underlying cause.

-And one of the major contributors of inflammation is animal proteins like red meat.
+And one of the major contributors to inflammation are red meat and processed meats (source).

 Not only are meats harder to digest than plants, but many animals are given antibiotics, growth hormones and genetically modified soy.
 All of these can ruin your gut and keep you in a vicious cycle of struggle.